 Start your unlimited journey today.

-Career options for health professionals of this course are diverse, ranging from employment in primary, secondary, tertiary health care services and private practice.
+Career options for health professionals of this program are diverse, ranging from employment in primary, secondary, tertiary health care services and private practice.
 Graduates that do not have a health professional background may have the option of employment in research, health promotion and the pharmaceutical industry.

-Graduates from this course who are currently registered/accredited by The Australian Health Practitioner Regulation Agency (AHPRA) are eligible to apply for Australian Diabetes Educators Association (ADEA) Credentialling program to become a Credentialled Diabetes Educator (CDE), and are better positioned to gain employment in a clinically based diabetes service.
+Graduates from this program who are currently registered/accredited by The Australian Health Practitioner Regulation Agency (AHPRA) are eligible to apply for Australian Diabetes Educators Association (ADEA) Credentialling program to become a Credentialled Diabetes Educator (CDE), and are better positioned to gain employment in a clinically based diabetes service.

 Healthcare professionals assist and educate health and community groups to improve the health of individuals and the community by raising awareness of healthy lifestyles, disease and disability, and other health-related issues.